alphagov/govuk-developer-docs/source/manual/retiring-an-application.html.md

 ## 9. Update docs

-Mark the application as `retired` in [govuk-developer-docs](https://github.com/alphagov/govuk-developer-docs)
+- Mark the application as `retired` in [govuk-developer-docs](https://github.com/alphagov/govuk-developer-docs)
+- Remove the application from the [GOV.UK architecture diagram](/manual/architecture.html)

 ## 10. Drop database